 Does Your Communication Stink?

-If you are able to communicate these simple things to people in 30 seconds or less, and even train your adult volunteers how to do it, it may start to change the way your ministry is viewed.
-One recent Refuel Retreat participant told us that he started using this technique several months ago and it has caught on like wild fire.
+If you can communicate these simple things to people in 30 seconds or less and even train your adult volunteers how to do it, it may start to change the way your ministry is viewed.
+One Refuel Retreat participant told us that it caught on like wildfire when he began using this technique.
 So much so that now people ask for growth stories rather than numbers.

 Maybe your communication stinks.
 Maybe it doesn’t.
 Either way, give this 30 second response a try for several months and see what happens.